Pupil Premium

 • To be able to employ a Home-School Link Worker to support parents with any area which may affect their child learning including monitoring of attendance.

-• To help our youngest pupils have a settled and calm transition to school.
+• To help our youngest pupils have a settled and calm transition to school including the implementation of sensory circuits and colouring club.

 • To support children's wellbeing, particularly with ELSA support and referrals to the Mental Health in Schools Team.

-• To close the gap in maths attainment between pupils.
+• To close the gap in maths, reading and writing attainment between pupils.

-We also use this money to subsidise educational visits, including residential trips, for example by funding board and lodgings and some of our less confident eligible children were able to enjoy a number of Forest School sessions, which has had a huge impact on their self-esteem, confidence and attitude to learning.
+We also use this money to subsidise educational visits, including residential trips, for example by funding board and lodgings, and after school club provision, which has had a huge impact on their self-esteem, confidence and attitude to learning.

 All matters regarding the use of Pupil Premium funds are treated with discretion and in confidence.
 Please click here for more information.